Geometrical Quantum Chemical Engine

 \subsection{Setup}

-In this paper, we consider a system S of a quantum dot coupled to two reservoirs L and R under periodic modulation of some system parameters, with the period $\tau_{\mathrm{p}}$.
-Each reservoir $\alpha=$L or R is characterized by the chemical potential $\mu^{\alpha}$ and temperature $T$ (or the inverse temperature $\beta:=1/T$).
-Although we will specify the system Hamiltonian to describe a quantum dot attached to two reservoirs later, we assume that we can control some parameters in the Hamiltonian through a control parameter $\lambda$.
-We also assume that the heat generation under the operation is negligible, i.e., that we can impose the isothermal condition with constant temperature $T$.
-Throughout the paper, we set $\hbar=1$.
+In this paper, we consider a small quantum system S such as a quantum dot coupled to two reservoirs L and R under periodic modulation of some system parameters, with the period $\tau_{\mathrm{p}}$.
+Each reservoir $\alpha=$L or R is characterized by the electrochemical potential $\mu^{\alpha}$ and temperature $T$ (or the inverse temperature $\beta:=1/T$).
+We adopt the unit that $T$ has the dimension of the energy in this paper.
+Although we will specify the system Hamiltonian attached to two reservoirs later, we assume that we can control some parameters in the Hamiltonian through a control parameter $\lambda$.

 We illustrate the setup by a schematic picture in Fig.~\ref{fig0} where we modulate $\mu^{\rm L}(\theta)$ and $\mu^{\rm R}(\theta)$ in the reservoirs with different phases.
 The system Hamiltonian $\hat{H}(\lambda(\theta))$ is also modulated by an external agent.